Street closures near Grant Park begin Monday for NASCAR Chicago Street Race

 July 1 – Beginning at 1 a.m.: Closure of Columbus Drive between Jackson Drive and Roosevelt Road.
 Closure of Jackson Drive between Columbus Drive and DuSable Lake Shore Drive

-July 1 – Beginning at 9 p.m.: Closure of southbound DuSable Lake Shore Drive between Randolph Street and McFetridge Road.
+July 1 – Beginning at 9 p.m.: Closure of southbound DuSable Lake Shore Drive between Randolph Street and McFetridge Drive.
 Reopening at 6 a.m. on July 2

 July 2 – Beginning at 6 a.m.: Closure of Congress Circle and entrances at Michigan Avenue, Van Buren Street and Harrison Street